caterpillarproject/oldwebsite/science/index.md

 {% end highlight %}

-Our P-Gadget3/Gadget4 flags used in our configuration file are as follows:
+Our <span style="font-family:Courier">P-Gadget3/Gadget4</span> flags used in our configuration file are as follows:

 {% highlight Bash %}
 PERIODIC